Flash Ionization of the Early Universe by Pop III.1 Supermassive Stars: Introduction

 The later phase of reionization powered by ``standard'' galaxy populations has been modeled in many studies \citep[e.g.,][]{2015ApJ...802L..19R,2017MNRAS.465.4838G}, with the general finding that the universe transitions to a mostly ionized state around $z\sim 8$, with the process largely complete by $z\sim 5$.
 While these models contain a number of uncertainties, especially the assumed values of the initial mass function (IMF) of stars or properties of active galactic nuclei (AGN) that produce the ionizing photons and their escape fractions from their host galaxies to the IGM, they are guided and constrained by observations of galaxy populations.
-The particular model presented by \citet{2015ApJ...802L..19R} was mainly constrained by data probing the end of the reionization era, but it remains largely consistent with latest {\it James Webb Space Telescope (JWST)} observations out to higher redshifts, $z\sim 10$ \citep[][R. Ellis, priv. comm.]{2024ApJ...975..208T,2025ApJS..278...33K,2025ApJ...981..134P,2025arXiv250402683M}.
+The particular model presented by \citet{2015ApJ...802L..19R} was mainly constrained by data probing the end of the reionization era, but it remains largely consistent with latest {\it James Webb Space Telescope (JWST)} observations out to higher redshifts, $z\sim 10$, with the IGM neutral fraction approaching values close to unity by these redshifts \citep[][R. Ellis, priv. comm.]{2024ApJ...975..208T,2025ApJS..278...33K,2025ApJ...981..134P,2025arXiv250402683M}.

 The ionized IGM produced from these standard galaxy populations is found to contribute a scattering optical depth to CMB photons of $\tau_{\rm gal}\simeq 0.06$, which is consistent with latest published results from the Planck Collaboration \citep{2020A&A...641A...6P}, who found $\tau=0.054\pm0.007$.
 A more recent analysis by \citet{2021MNRAS.507.1072D} found $\tau=0.063\pm0.005$.
-Parametric reionization histories that are fit to these CMB data indicate that reionization began at $z\sim10-12$ and ended at $z\sim 6$.
+Parametric reionization histories that are fit to these CMB data indicate that reionization began at $z\sim10-12$ and ended at $z\sim 5$.